 Flowers Forever

-This coming spring, Kunsthal Rotterdam will be presenting Flowers Forever.
-For the first time in the Netherlands, this exhibition offers a comprehensive cultural-historical overview of the flower, with over two hundred objects from the fields of art, design, fashion, and science.
-Flowers Forever shows how flowers evolved from mythical and religious icons into status symbols, commodities, and vital links in our global ecosystem.
-In seven chapters, the exhibition zooms in on various aspects of how flowers became embedded in our culture as vehicles for rituals, emotions, and ideas, thereby offering you surprising insights into the role of flowers in our society.
+This coming spring, Kunsthal Rotterdam presents Flowers Forever.
+With more than two hundred objects from art, design, fashion, and science, this exhibition offers, for the first time in the Netherlands, a comprehensive cultural-historical overview of the flower.
+Flowers Forever shows how flowers evolved from mythical and religious icons to status symbols, commodities, and links in the global ecosystem.
+Seven chapters demonstrate how flowers are anchored in our culture as carriers of rituals, emotions, and ideas, and offer you a surprising glimpse into the role of flowers in our society.

-Directly upon entering, you are immersed in the giant installation Calyx by the British artist Rebecca Louise Law (1980).
-Consisting of over a hundred thousand dried flowers that have been strung together, the work is a multi-sensory space where you are invited to calm down and take some time for a moment of tranquillity and reflection.
+Immediately upon entering, you are immersed in the gigantic installation Calyx by British artist Rebecca Louise Law (1980).
+The work, which consists of over one hundred thousand strung-together dried flowers, forms a sensory space and invites you to unwind and take the time for a moment of stillness and reflection.

-(Super)natural beautyIn various religious traditions, flowers are seen as symbols of enlightenment, purity, and paradise, while in ancient Greek myths they represent divinity and transformation.
-Presented in the exhibition are objects and paintings that depict such myths, including the well-known story of Narcissus, a mythological figure who also lent his name to a famous yellow spring flower.
+Within various religious traditions, flowers symbolize enlightenment, purity, and paradise, while in ancient Greek myths they stand for divinity and transformation.
+The exhibition features objects and paintings that depict these myths, including the well-known story of the mythological figure Narcissus, after whom the famous spring flower is also named.

-TechnologyA work by Studio DRIFT is also part of the exhibition.
-Meadow is an upside-down landscape that is a kinetic sculpture consisting of mechanical flowers that open and close in a poetic choreography.
-The installation suggests the impermanence of the ever-changing seasons and the sensational character of natural growth processes.
-Meadow is the result of DRIFT’s examination into how an inanimate object can mimic those changes that express character and emotions.
-With his interactive installation Extra Natural, the French artist Miguel Chevalier (1959) invites you to enter a virtual garden where various seeds and flowers have been digitally brought to life.
-His colourful creations move along when you walk through the immersive space.
+Work by Studio DRIFT is also on display.
+Meadow is an inverted landscape consisting of mechanical flowers that open and close.
+The installation refers to the transience of the ever-changing seasons and natural growth processes.
+Meadow is the result of DRIFT's research into how an inanimate object can mimic changes that express character and emotions.
+With his interactive installation Extra Natural, French artist Miguel Chevalier (1959) invites you into a virtual garden, where he digitally brings various seeds and flowers to life.
+His colorful creations move along with you as you walk through the space.

 All dates